Mikst06/TimeZone-API/README.md

 Spring text application made for internship to Broadridge company

 On WINDOWS
-To compile app from Command Shell level move to demo directory then type: gradlew build, then gradlew run --args='argument', where argument is timezone that you are looking for
+To compile app from Command Shell level move to demo directory then type: gradlew build,<br/> then gradlew run --args='argument' where argument is timezone that you are looking for

 on Linux

-gradle build
+gradle build<br/>
 gradle run --args='argument'